 Report an Improper Disclosure

-Please do NOT include any information in this form that would constitute student personally identifiable information (PII).** SED will contact you if additional information is needed.
+Please do NOT include any information in this form that would constitute student or teacher or principal personally identifiable information (collectively referred to as "PII").** SED will contact you if additional information is needed.

-By filing this form, you are filing a complaint with the Chief Privacy Officer alleging that PII has been disclosed to or accessed by an unauthorized person.
+By filing this form, you are filing a complaint with the NYSED Privacy Office alleging that PII has been disclosed to or accessed by an unauthorized person.

 If you are an educational agency seeking to report a breach or unauthorized disclosure of PII, do not complete this form.
 Please complete the Data Incident Reporting Form instead.